graphql-java/graphql-java-extended-scalars/README.md

 The GraphQL Specification defines `String`, `Int`, `Float`, `Boolean` and `ID` as well-defined [built-in scalars](https://spec.graphql.org/October2021/#sec-Scalars.Built-in-Scalars) that must be present in a graphql type system.
 Beyond these, it is up to an implementation about what [custom scalars](https://spec.graphql.org/October2021/#sec-Scalars.Custom-Scalars) are present.

-The GraphQL Specification recommends the use of the [@specifiedBy](https://spec.graphql.org/October2021/#sec--specifiedBy) built-in schema directive to provide a scalar specification URL for specifying the behavior of custom scalar types.

 You would use custom scalars when you want to describe more meaningful behavior or ranges of values.

 # Getting started